 SCAPE is a multi-institutional, multidisciplinary center addressing critical issues related to the health impact of ambient air pollution.
 The center focuses on characterizing ambient air pollution mixtures and elucidating their role in health risks.
-In collaboration with the Georgia Institute of Technology, the center is funded by the Environmental Protection Agency with Paige Tolbert, PhD, serving as the Emory director.
-For additional information, go to: www.scape.gatech.edu
+In collaboration with the Georgia Institute of Technology, the center was established with funding from the Environmental Protection Agency, with Paige Tolbert, PhD, serving as the Emory director.
+For additional information, go to: www.scape.gatech.edu.